Shopify/storefront-api-learning-kit/README.md

 For the tutorial, three environment variables will be utilized.

-1. “base_url” will be the Shopify store being connected to.
+1. `base_url` will be the Shopify store being connected to.
 - If your store is mydevstore.myshopify.com, enter “mydevstore.myshopify.com” here.
-2. “api_version” is the Storefront API version used for the API requests.
+2. `api_version` is the Storefront API version used for the API requests.
 - This can be changed to an earlier version or unstable depending on your use case.
-3. "storefront_access_token" used to populate the X-Shopify-Storefront-Access-Token request header
+3. `storefront_access_token` is used to populate the X-Shopify-Storefront-Access-Token request header.
-- This is the storefront access token generated from the "Creating a Custom App" section.</p>
+- This is the Public access token associated with the Storefront you created in the "Installing the Headless Channel" section.</p>
 </details>
 <details><summary><strong>Making your first request</strong></summary>
 <p>